plateforme-stlouis/Ty/README.md

 Package depends on:
  - readr
  - doBy

-(should be manage by the Install process from DECRIPTION file)
+(should be manage by the Install process from DESCRIPTION file)

 ```bash
     # Dependencies of the packahe